5-day adventurous travel guide to Little Corn Island – the Caribbean paradise.

-Little Corn Island is one of the kind tropical island paradise.
-If you are hoping to visit an exceptional, untouched, chilled piece of white sand land this is the right place.
-Since a lot has improved in terms of local transportation, it becomes much easier to embark on these two wild islands.
-Here is 5-day adventurous travel guide to Little Corn Island, including everything you need to know before getting there and getting to know the island.
+Little Corn Island is a one-of-a-kind tropical island paradise.
+If you are hoping to visit an exceptional, untouched, chill piece of white-sand land, this is the right place.
+Since local transportation has improved, it is much easier to reach these two wild islands.
+Here is a 5-day adventurous travel guide to Little Corn Island, including everything you need to know before getting there and getting to know the island – a pure travelers paradise.

-Gettin to Corn Islands before covid was a bit of a hassle.
-Years ago there was almost no reliable information on how to get to the island.
+Getting to the Corn Islands before COVID was a bit of a hassle.
+Years ago, there was almost no reliable information on how to get to the island.
 My trip to the island was one of the wildest journeys I’ve experienced while traveling the world.
 But isn’t that the essence of adventurous traveling ??
 Isn’t it the most attractive way of experiencing people, stories, things, following unknown, unplanned and unpredictable trails?

 Check my full story and a detailed guide on how to get to Little Corn Island.

-Nowadays with many airlines flying to Managua getting to Corn Islands is easier than ever.
+Nowadays, with many airlines flying to Managua, getting to the Corn Islands is easier than ever.

 OPTION 1: FLIGHT

-If you are short with time the best option is flying from Managua (or Bluefields) to Corn Island by a local airline La Costena.
+If you are short on time, the best option is flying from Managua (or Bluefields) to Corn Island by the local airline La Costena.
 The only way to get from Corn Island to Little Corn Island is by Panga-fast boat.

-It’s a half-an hour journey and the boats run few times a day.
+It’s a half-hour journey and the boats run a few times a day.

 OPTION 2 – BUS & FLIGHT OR FERRY